 After the decision review process, you may get a higher rating and more benefits if the VA concludes your condition is worse than during the previous exams.

-Call a Lawyer to Determine the Benefits You Can Receive With a 60% Disability Rating
+Call an Advocate to Determine the Benefits You Can Receive With a 60% Disability Rating

-Seeking answers to the types of benefits 60% of disabled veterans receive can be tricky without legal counsel.
-However, a disability attorney can help you identify your deserved compensation.
-In addition, they may request a decision review process and offer legal guidance when needed.
+Seeking answers to the types of benefits 60% of disabled veterans receive can be tricky without help.
+However, a disability advocate can help you identify your deserved compensation.
+In addition, they may request a decision review process and offer guidance when needed.

-If you need a lawyer to help you navigate veteran disability laws and increase your rating, call for a case analysis.
+If you need an advocate to help you navigate veteran disability laws and increase your rating, call for a free consultation.